C-R-Kelly/CircuitSchematicImageInterpreter/README.md

 ### To obtain a list of found components in the image use:

-`Components = actions.objectDetection(HorizWires, VertWires)`		|  Returns a list of all found components in the image
+`Components = actions.objectDetection(HorizWires, VertWires)` will return a list of all found components in the image.

 ### Attributes of any component in the list can then be pulled:

-`Components[n].path`							|  Returns the path of the saved component image, if it has been exported `Components[n].id`							|  Returns the unique integer id of the component `Components[n].centroid`							|  Returns the centroid coordinates of the component as y1, x1 `Components[n].centroidY, Components[n].centroidX`			|  Returns the y or x centroid coorindate of the component `Components[n].Height`							|  Returns the height of the bounding box of the component in pixels `Components[n].Width`							|  Returns the width of the bounding box of the component in pixels `Components[n].isVert`							|  Returns a boolean value of whether the component was found between two horizontal (False) or vertical (True) wires
+`Components[n].path` will return the path of the saved component image, if it has been exported.

+`Components[n].id` will return the unique integer id of the component.

+`Components[n].centroid` will return the centroid coordinates of the component as y1, x1.

+`Components[n].centroidY, Components[n].centroidX` will return the y or x centroid coorindate of the component.

+`Components[n].Height` will return the height of the bounding box of the component in pixels.

+`Components[n].Width` will return the width of the bounding box of the component in pixels.

+`Components[n].isVert` will return a boolean value of whether the component was found between two horizontal (False) or vertical (True) wires.

-`Components[n].associatedHWires`						|  If the component is horizontal, this returns a list of the two connecting horizontal wires
+`Components[n].associatedHWires` If the component is horizontal, this returns a list of the two connecting horizontal wires.

-`Components[n].associatedVWires`					|  If the component is vertical, this returns a list of the two connecting vertical wires
+`Components[n].associatedVWires` If the component is vertical, this returns a list of the two connecting vertical wires.

-`Components[n].componentType`						|  If OCR has been performed on all the components in the image, this returns a string of the component it was identified as
+`Components[n].componentType` If OCR has been performed on all the components in the image, this returns a string of the component it was identified as.

-`Components[n].unichar`							|  If OCR has been performed on all the components in the image, this returns the unichar of the component it was identified as
+`Components[n].unichar`	If OCR has been performed on all the components in the image, this returns the unichar of the component it was identified as.

-`Components[n].terminalNo`						|  If OCR has been performed on all the components in the image, this returns the number of terminals of the component it was identified as.
-If no OCR has been performed, this value defaults to 2
+`Components[n].terminalNo` If OCR has been performed on all the components in the image, this returns the number of terminals of the component it was identified as.
+If no OCR has been performed, this value defaults to 2.

-`Components[n].getRegion(image)`						|  Returns the bounding box of the component as top, bottom, left, right
+`Components[n].getRegion(image)` will return the bounding box of the component as top, bottom, left, right.

 ### To obtain a list of found junctions in the image use:

-Junctions = actions.junctionDetection(HorizWires, VertWires)		|  Returns a list of all found junctions in the image
+Junctions = actions.junctionDetection(HorizWires, VertWires) will return a list of all found junctions in the image.

 ### Attributes of any junction in the list can then be pulled:

-`Junctions[n].id`								|  Returns the unique id of the junction which is a letter A-Z `Junctions[n].id_node`							|  Returns the unique id of the node the junction corresponds to which is a letter A-Z `Junctions[n].centroid`							|  Returns the centroid coordinates of the junction as: y1, x1 `Junctions[n].directions`							|  If the junction is a tri junction, this will return a value of N, S, E, or W which correpsonds the direction the intersecting wire is going.
-North means the intersecting wire is vertical and the horizontal wire is at the top of said vertical wire
+`Junctions[n].id` will return the unique id of the junction which is a letter A-Z.

+`Junctions[n].id_node` will return the unique id of the node the junction corresponds to which is a letter A-Z.

+`Junctions[n].centroid`	will return the centroid coordinates of the junction as: y1, x1.

+`Junctions[n].directions` If the junction is a tri junction, this will return a value of N, S, E, or W which correpsonds the direction the intersecting wire is going.
+North means the intersecting wire is vertical and the horizontal wire is at the top of said vertical wire.

-`Junctions[n].type`							|  Returns the type of junction as 'Corner', 'Tri', or 'Quad' `Junctions[n].associatedHWires`						|  Returns a list of all horizontal wires passing through or connecting to the junction `Junctions[n].associatedVWires`						|  Returns a list of all vertical wires passing through or connecting to the junction `Junctions[n].isNode`							|  Returns a boolean value of whether the junction is a node or whether it merges to another node `Junctions[n].connectedNodesH`						|  Returns a list of all other junctions that connect directly to this junction by a horizontal wire
+`Junctions[n].type` will return the type of junction as 'Corner', 'Tri', or 'Quad'.

+`Junctions[n].associatedHWires` will return a list of all horizontal wires passing through or connecting to the junction.

+`Junctions[n].associatedVWires` will return a list of all vertical wires passing through or connecting to the junction.

+`Junctions[n].isNode` will return Returns a boolean value of whether the junction is a node or whether it merges to another node.

+`Junctions[n].connectedNodesH` will return Returns a list of all other junctions that connect directly to this junction by a horizontal wire.

-`Junctions[n].connectedNodesV`           					|  Returns a list of all other junctions that connect directly to this junction by a vertical wire
+`Junctions[n].connectedNodesV` will return a list of all other junctions that connect directly to this junction by a vertical wire.